 Adoption

-Shelters and rescue organizations typically have adoption fees in place to help cover the general care and medical costs of the dog, and to prevent those with ill intentions from getting their hands on an animal.
-Adoption fees can be as little as $50 all the way up to hundreds of dollars depending on the dog’s age and needs.
+Shelters and rescue organizations typically charge adoption fees to help cover the general care and medical costs of the dogs and to prevent those with ill intentions from obtaining an animal.
+Adoption fees can range from as little as $50 to hundreds of dollars, depending on the dog’s age and needs.
 Puppies under 6 months of age tend to be the most expensive.

 Breeder

-From our research, the majority of Maltese puppies sold by breeders fall between $800 and $2,000 each.
+Most Maltese puppies sold by breeders fall between $800 and $2,000 each.
 Maltese mixes tend to be a little less expensive, with prices starting from around $500.
-If you choose to buy from a breeder, always go for an experienced and reputable one that conducts health screenings and has high standards of welfare.
+If you choose to buy from a breeder, always go for an experienced and reputable one who conducts health screenings and has high standards of welfare.

 Initial Setup and Supplies